 But its location isn’t ideal: a 15-minute drive from Keflavik Airport or 60 minutes from downtown Reykjavík means your visit needs to be well-timed and well-planned—more often then not tail-ending a flight into or out of the country.
 Not quite the relaxing experience a Jetsetter would hope for.

-All that's about to change next month, when The Retreat at Blue Lagoon Iceland swings open its glass doors to travelers in need (or want) of that much more R&R. With just 62 suites built on top of the mossy 800-year-old lava flow, the property puts the lagoon on fill display.
+All that’s about to change.
+On April 1, The Retreat at Blue Lagoon Iceland swung open its glass doors to travelers in need (or want) of that much more R&R. With just 62 suites built on top of the mossy 800-year-old lava flow, the property puts the lagoon on fill display.
 The interiors are as tranquil as the setting: think sleek Nordic furniture, wood-paneled walls, standalone white bathtubs, and floor-to-ceiling windows and balconies or terraces framing the surrounding lava fields.
 (Prefer private access to the lagoon?
 Be sure to book one of the ground-floor rooms like the Lagoon Suite, which has a deck that overlooks its very own section of the water.